-And finally, I’m going to add to my list of famous people who have Blocked me on social media by running interviews with some of the most curious people I know.
-All this and more, as I’ve been unreliably told the kids say!
+And I’m also going to add to my list of famous people who have Blocked me on social media by running interviews with some of the most curious people I know.
+All this and more, as I’ve been unreliably told the kids say.

 Half a decade ago, I did an experimental paid newsletter called You’re So Not Bored: “12 weeks.
 12 challenges.
 One great big adventure into the unfamiliar.”
 It quickly became one of the most popular things I’ve ever done by email.
 This will be its continuation, in a slightly different form: a little more refined, a little more fun, slightly more sadistic in a cheerful sort of way.

-The challenges will begin in a form appropriate for a locked-down audience, because of the weird, geographically limited times we currently live in - but later?
+The challenges began in a form appropriate for a locked-down audience, because of the weird, geographically limited times we’re emerging from - but later?
 Ah, later.
 The plans I have for you, my pretties.
 Insert an evil cackle here, if you like.